-2.15 “Full-time Equivalency (FTE)” means the ratio of the scheduled bi-weekly hours for the position held by the Employee to the normal Full-time bi-weekly hours defined at Article 12 Hours of Work in the Agreement.
+2.12 “Full-time Equivalency (FTE)” means the ratio of the scheduled bi-weekly hours for the position held by the Employee to the normal Full-time bi-weekly hours defined at Article 12 Hours of Work in the Agreement.

-2.16 “Health Care Aide” means an Employee who is certified or recognized for equivalency to certification or deemed competent as per Alberta Health Services Health Care Aide Certification Assessment Profile..
+2.13 “Health Care Aide” means an Employee who is registered certified or recognized for equivalency to certification or deemed competent as per Alberta Health Services Health Care Aide Certification Assessment Profile..

 Only Health Care Aides as defined above shall be employed as a Health Care Aide.

-2.17 “Licensed Practical Nurse”
+2.14 “Licensed Practical Nurse” (LPN) and LPN Educator means a person who is registered as a Licensed Practical Nurse pursuant to the Health Professions Act and Regulations.

+2.15 "Local" means a Local of AUPE.

-2.10 Female Gender means and includes the masculine and similarly, the singular shall include the plural and vice-versa, as applicable.
+2.16 Gender, gender identity and gender expression shall mean and include the masculine, the feminine or both or neither and similarly, the singular shall include the plural and vice-versa, as applicable.

-2.12 “Position” means:
+2.17 “Position” means: